-Attributes: Agility d10, Smarts d8, Spirit d10, Strength d10, Vigor d10 Skills: Climbing d8, Fighting d8, Intimidation d10, Notice d8, Persuasion d8, Stealth d10, Streetwise d8, Survival d10, Taunt d8 Pace: 6; Parry: 6; Toughness: 7; Charisma: +4 (+0 when Bloodthirsty is revealed) Hindrances: Bloodthirsty, Overconfident Edges: Alertness, Assassin, Fatale, Frenzy, Very Attractive
+Attributes: Agility d10, Smarts d8, Spirit d10, Strength d10, Vigor d10

+Skills: Athletics d8, Fighting d8, Intimidation d10, Notice d8, Persuasion d8, Stealth d10, Survival d10

+Pace: 6; Parry: 6; Toughness: 7 Hindrances: Bloodthirsty, Overconfident Edges: Alertness, Assassin, Frenzy, Very

+Attractive

-- Claws: Str+d8. - Fear -2: Werewolves chill the blood of all who see them.
-Creatures who fail this roll from observing a transformation are frozen for a round before the normal effects of the fear set in. - Infection: Anyone slain by Natalia's natural attacks has a 50% chance of rising as a werewolf themselves.
-(If they do so, they were not actually "dead," merely terribly wounded.)
+- Claws: Str+d8. - Fear (-2): Werewolves chill the blood of all who see them. - Infection: Anyone slain by Natalia's natural attacks has a 50% chance of rising as a werewolf themselves.
 The character involuntarily transforms every full moon.
-Natalia can command werewolves she spawns as though they were perpetually under the effects of the puppet power.

-- Invulnerability: Werewolves can only be Shaken by weapons that are not silver not wounded. - Infravision: Werewolves can see heat and halve penalties for bad lighting when attacking living targets. - Weakness (Silver): Werewolves suffer normal damage from silver weapons.
+Natalia can command werewolves she spawns as though they were perpetually under the effects of the puppet power. - Invulnerability: Werewolves can only be Shaken by weapons that are not silver not Wounded. - Infravision: Werewolves can see heat and halve penalties for bad lighting when attacking living targets. - Natural Lycanthrope: Natalia retains her intelligence and skills in her werewolf shape and can change between her two forms as a full-round action. - Weakness (Silver): Werewolves suffer normal damage from silver weapons.

-Strahd von Zarovich (Wild Card)
+Strabd von Zarovich (Wild Card)